About the Jersey Architecture Commission

 - urban and landscape design

-The Commission brings together a wealth of expertise in architecture, planning and urban design to advise the Planning Committee and department on architecture and design.
+The Commission brings together a wealth of expertise in architecture, planning and urban design to advise the Planning Committee and planning service department on architecture and design.

-The Commission work with the department as well as with agents and developers to promote and support the Minister’s aspiration for the highest possible standards of design in the built environment.
+The Commission work with the planning service as well as with agents and developers to promote and support the Minister’s aspiration for the highest possible standards of design in the built environment.

 Commissioners are required to declare any interests they may have which may be perceived as impacting their impartially.
 These standards are set out in the Terms of Reference.